It is very important for both adults and teenagers to understand the risks associated with drugged driving.

 The National Institute on Drug Abuse (NIDA) reports a high incidence of prescription drug use in younger and older adults.
-A recent study has indicated a 45 percent increase in the number of injury causing accident in people who take benzodiazepines that remain in bloodstream for more than 24 hours.
-Common drugs associated with higher incidence of motor vehicle accidents include:
+A recent study has indicated a 45 percent increase in the number of injury-causing accident in people who take benzodiazepines that remain in the bloodstream for more than 24 hours.
+Common drugs associated with a higher incidence of motor vehicle accidents include:

 - Diazepam (Valium)

 - Clonazepam (Klonopin)